ankitects/anki-manual/src/deck-options.md

 ### New Cards/Day

-This option controls how many new cards can be studied each day you open the program.
+This option controls how many new cards can be introduced each day you open the program.
 If you study fewer than the limit, or miss a day, the next day the counts will be back to their limit: cards do not accumulate.